jdslabs/xmos_dfu/windows/README.md

 Firmware updates for Element IV are normally performed through [core.jdslabs.com](https://core.jdslabs.com), which updates your device directly from the browser.
 This works reliably on macOS, Linux, and the vast majority of Windows PCs.

 However, a small number of devices have been found to fail to upgrade beyond `v1.5.x`.
-This is believed to be a WinUSB driver limitation: some flash chips operate more slowly than others, leading to stalls and/or corrption in the upgrade slot.
-Firmware is designed to be failsafe: Your Element will boot to its write-protected factory version when corruption occurs in the upgarde slot.
+This is believed to be a WinUSB driver limitation: some flash chips operate more slowly than others, leading to stalls and/or corruption in the upgrade slot.
+Firmware is designed to be failsafe: Your Element will boot to its write-protected factory version when corruption occurs in the upgrade slot.
 There are three possible solutions:

 - Upgrade firmware through core.jdslabs.com using a macOS or Linux system.
 - Reach out to jdslabs.com/support and we will replace the flash IC for you.
 We'll cover shipping both ways.